Zasilkovna/WooCommerce/ai-docs/overview.md

 ## woocommerce: catalogue and shipment modules

-packetery-module-product, packetery-module-productcategory, packetery-module-labels,
-packetery-module-customsdeclaration, packetery-module-entityfactory, packetery-module-payment and packetery-module-exception hold the smaller parts of the order path.
+woocommerce groups the smaller parts of the order path into seven modules: packetery-module-product, packetery-module-productcategory, packetery-module-labels, packetery-module-customsdeclaration, packetery-module-entityfactory, packetery-module-payment and packetery-module-exception.

 | Module | Behaviour | Anchor |
 |---|---|---|